akdevops12/jenkins-sonar-docker-compose/README.md

     - Give ubuntu user permission to run a docker command as administrator
         $ sudo usermod -aG docker ubuntu

-    - shut down the machine with "EXIT" command and reconnect remotely
+    - log out and log back in for your changes to take efec with the "exit" command and reconnect remotely
+        $ exit

 2. Install Docker-compose

+	    Option 1
 	- To download and install the Compose CLI plugin, run:
         $ DOCKER_CONFIG=${DOCKER_CONFIG:-$HOME/.docker}
         $ mkdir -p $DOCKER_CONFIG/cli-plugins